tfr42/maven-course-examples/examples/docker-example/README.md

     % mvn package

+Use the property ```java.major.version``` to specify the Java SE version.
+To build the Docker image with Java 1.7 run:

+    % mvn clean package -Djava.major.version=7

-To run the Docker container use:
+To run the Docker container execute:

     % docker run --rm tfr42/docker-example:1.0.0-SNAPSHOT